 - A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
 When notifying the Warning/Evacuation Director or designee, request additional security as appropriate. - B. Immediately commence a careful inspection of all perimeter and interior dikes and inlet/outlet piping for the entire Ash Pond System to determine if there are any signs of damage, degradation, or structural instability.
-This should be done without compromising the safety of anyone performing the inspection. - C. Record all information, observations, and actions on an Event Log Form (Form 3.1). - D. Evaluate conditions in accordance with the Evaluation/Decision table below at least daily or whenever conditions change significantly.
-If appropriate, adjust the event level. - E. At the completion of the field inspection, contact the Engineer Lead and report the observations and dike conditions.
+This should be done without compromising the safety of anyone performing the inspection. - C. Record all information, observations, and actions on an Event Log Form (Form 3.1). - D. At the completion of the field inspection, contact the Engineering Director or designee by telephone and report the observations and dike conditions.

-- A. Be prepared to receive and respond to the field inspection report. - B. Contact the Professional Engineer and provide a summary of the emergency event including the corresponding field inspection report. - C. Coordinate next steps with the Professional Engineer, including any remediation work.
+- A. Be prepared to receive and respond to the field inspection report. - B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level.

-- A. Provide decision support and technical support to the EAP Coordinator and the Engineer Lead. - B. Prepare to send a qualified individual to the site at the direction of the Engineer Lead.
+A. Prepare to send a qualified individual to the site at the direction of the Engineering Director.